-The Council's pay policy is influenced by a number of factors which include market information, market forces, economic climate, measures of inflation and budgetary position and political context.
+The Council's pay policy is influenced by several factors which include market information, market forces, economic climate, measures of inflation and budgetary position and political context.
 Pay is revisited from time to time to ensure they remain appropriate when benchmarked against external independent appropriate compensation surveys, applicable to each role.